 The longer the sparkling wine sits in the pitcher, the less fizz there will be in the Mimosas.

-For your friends who don’t drink, you can make virgin Mimosas.
+For your friends who don’t drink (or if you want a kid friendly version), you can make non-alcoholic Mimosas.

 However, I usually find that if I have made my own fresh squeezed orange juice, they are just as happy drinking that.

-Serving mimosas in a champagne flute helps to prevent the bubbles from escaping too fast.
+While some people use wine glasses, serving mimosas in a champagne flute is better.
+The thin shape helps to prevent the bubbles from escaping too fast.

 These crystal glasses with gold rims* are perfect for an elegant brunch.